Smoking and the use of electronic cigarettes is not permitted in the hall, car park and garden while the pre-school is running.

 We have strong links with Micheldever C of E Primary School, sharing both expertise and resources.
 We hold a number of shared events every year to help the children’s transition to the primary school.
 We also encourage and welcome visits from staff from other primary schools, for those children feeding into different schools.

-100% of past parents surveyed feel the pre-school fully prepared their child for starting school (January 2015).
+100% of parents feel the pre-school is preparing their child well for starting school (January 2018).